vachacz/bydgoszcz-jug-microservices/README.md

 This project has been created as a demo project for a talk given on @BydgoszczJUG meetup.
 It's purpose is to demonstrate very simple microservices implementation with all tools needed to maintain the project in production environment.

-Diagram below depitcs implemented use case:
+Diagram below depitcs implemented use case:<br />
 ![alt tag](https://github.com/vachacz/bydgoszcz-jug-microservices/blob/master/img/flow.png?raw=true)

-Diagram below presents high level architecture of the demo:
+Diagram below presents high level architecture of the demo:<br />
 ![alt tag](https://github.com/vachacz/bydgoszcz-jug-microservices/blob/master/img/arch.png?raw=true)

 All components used in the demo project are started using docker.